Ruben-MR/Quadrotor_3D_planning_control/README.md

 The present document describes the contents of the folders and the instructions on the usage of the different simulator files and functions

+## How to download and test

+Please, in order not to encounter any trouble while running the files, clone the repository to a folder and use pyCharm.
+Notice that using a different IDE may require modifications to the import files.
+Additionally, FORCESPRO needs to be installed in the device and the current libraries with respective versions need to be installed (in a virtual environment is enough):

+- CADADI: 3.5.5
+- NUMPY: 1.19.5 (versions 1.20 and above not supported due to CADADI incompatibilities)
+- MATPLOTLIB: 3.3.4
+- SCIPY: 1.6.3
+- FORCESPRO: 1.5.0

 ## Scenarios

 The current algorithm has been developed and tested in four different scenarios, represented in the following pictures.